SombrAbsol/SombrAbsol.github.io/README.md

 # English
 ## French tools for *Pokémon Mystery Dungeon*
 ### Description
-This site gathers not only all the known French Mail Generators for the *Pokémon Mystery Dungeon* series (Wonder, S.O.S., O.K. and Thank-You), but also other tools like Mail Readers and Mail Converters.
+This site gathers not only all the known French Mail Generators for the *Pokémon Mystery Dungeon* series (Wonder, SOS, A-OK and Thank-You), but also other tools like Mail Readers and Mail Converters.
 It is currently under development, but you can already try some tools (not all of them work).
 Most of these tools are in English, so I have to translate them too.

 ### Tools that work 100% of the time
 #### *Pokémon Mystery Dungeon: Red Rescue Team and Blue Rescue Team*
 * Wonder Mail Generator
-* S.O.S.
-Mail Generator
+* SOS Mail Generator
-* S.O.S.
-Mail to O.K. and Thank You Mail Converter
+* SOS Mail to A-OK and Thank-You Mail Converter

+#### *Pokémon Mystery Dungeon: Explorers of Time and Darkness*
+* Wonder Mail Generator
+* SOS Mail to A-OK

 #### *Pokémon Mystery Dungeon: Explorers of Sky*
 * Wonder Mail S Generator